Birth of a Vision

 First Degree Programme

-Despite the Cambridge Diploma providing students with a formal qualification, nonetheless the syllabus was written by an external body over which Midlands Bible College had no input.
+Despite the Diploma in Religious Studies providing students with a formal qualification, nonetheless the syllabus was written by an external body over which Midlands Bible College had no input.
 Thus, in 2002 work began on developing our own programme and syllabus for validation with a British university.
-Within several years a Certificate of Higher Education (the first year of a BTh degree) was agreed with the University of Wales, Lampeter.
+Within several years a Certificate of Higher Education (the first year of a BTh degree) was agreed with a state university.
 In the years that followed a Diploma was added, followed by a full BTh degree focusing on biblical studies and interpretation (hermeneutics).
 A new Master of Arts degree in theology followed later that decade.

 Conference held at a church in Hammersmith, London